stagemonitor/stagemonitor-docker-compose/README.md

 ## Build
-First, you have to build the Kibana image in order to install the stagemonitor Kibana plugin:
+First, you have to build the images in order to install the stagemonitor Kibana plugin:

 ```
 docker-compse build